-7 The high level indication of the areas of the UK Link System likely to be affected, together with the development implications and other implications for the UK Link Systems and related computer systems of each Transporter and Users
+The high level indication of the areas of the UK Link System likely to be affected, together with the development implications and other implications for the UK Link Systems and related computer systems of each Transporter and Users

-It is envisaged that there will be system impacts for Transporters, however it has not been possible to confirm the extent of these at this time.
+It is envisaged that there will be system impacts for Transporters, which are documented in the ROM.
 The impact on Users systems is unknown.

-8 The implications of implementing the Modification Proposal for Users, including administrative and operational costs and level of contractual risk
+8 The implications of implementing the Modification Proposal for Users, including administrative and operational costs and level of contractual risk processes and procedures)

-Administrative and operational implications (including impact upon manual processes and procedures)
+Administrative and operational implications (including impact upon manual

 Users would have the ability to facilitate the opportunities presented by the proposal.
-However there will be no requirement for them to do so.
+However there will be no requirement for them to do so, but they may still be impacted by the introduction of a cap.
 Therefore the extent of the impact on individual Users is unknown.